Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 • You cannot apply for cash-out refinancing within the first six months of owning your home, meaning that your mortgage must be more than six months old in order to qualify.

-• Cash-out refinances are not backed by the federal government, ruling this option out if you’re seeking financing through the Federal Housing Administration (FHA) or Department of Veterans Affairs (VA).
+• Cash-out refinances are not backed by the federal government, ruling this option out if you’re seeking financing through the FHA or Department of Veterans Affairs (VA).

 • Neither investment properties nor second homes are subject to these rules, as they only apply to your primary residence.